Deciding what to work on when is essential to task management. Here are a few tips for prioritizing tasks in Flow.

 To group similar tasks together under the same category or level of priority, you can add tags.
 Tags are completely customizable - you can start with tags like #high and #low or any system that makes sense for you and your team.
 Tags are displayed alongside the task title in both the task pane and in the project view.
 You can use the filter bar to search whichever tag you want to focus on in a particular project or view, or use Flow's global search function to search the team you're currently in.

-FYI: Tags are only available as part of our Pro plan.
+FYI: Tags are only available as part of our Plus and Pro plans.
 To learn more about what each of our plans include, check out our help doc here.

 Flagging tasks is a great way to personalize what you need to focus on throughout the day.
 Just hover over a task in the project or task view and click the flag icon in the menu that appears on the right side.
 This copies the task to your private Flagged view, which you can access in Tasks by clicking "More tasks" then "Flagged."
 The Flagged view is only viewable by you and provides a quiet space to focus on only those tasks that you need to zero in on and filter out any tasks in your projects that may not be immediately relevant.
 You can also use flags in your shared projects and views as a visual reminder of the things you want to focus on.
 Since only you can see your flags, you don't have to worry about cluttering up your team's view or someone else getting their flags confused with yours.